Labor Day Email Techniques To Inspire Your Campaigns

 Sell without being salesy

-Labor Day email from Brighton Collectibles with a tagline “Labor of Love”
+Labor Day email from Brighton Collectibles with the tagline “Labor of Love”

 No discounts and sales, but you can feel the brand’s warmth.
 Source: MailCharts